Download eBooks & Wiring Diagrams (FREE)

 1. Water Inlet: This is where water enters the tank.
 (Top right)

-2. Air Vent: Where air enters and is displaced when water enters and exists the tank.
+2. Air Vent: Where air enters and is displaced when water enters and exits the tank.
 (Top left)

 3. Drain: To drain water during maintenance and vehicle storage.
 (Bottom left)